 Cox Plate Betting

 The Cox Plate is one of the most popular racing events in Australia, with a strong international reputation and growing support in the Australian racing community.
 While still not as popular as betting on the Melbourne Cup, there are more bets placed on the Cox Plate each year.
-The Cox Plate is known to be a purist racing event, something that can scare off casual and beginning punters.
-However, with a few tips from our Cox Plate Betting page, anyone can enjoy a punt on this great event.
+It is known to be a purist racing event, something that can scare off casual and beginning punters.
+We make it easy for you by providing Free Tips for you, so check back when the final field for the race is out.

 Cox Plate Racecourse